bandorko/k6-go/README.md

 # k6-go

-k6-go makes it easy to run load tests written in golang with k6
+k6-go makes it easy to run load tests written in golang with k6.
+To achieve this it uses [xk6](https://github.com/grafana/xk6) and the [xk6-g0](https://github.com/szkiba/xk6-g0) extension.

 ## build